NelsonDane/auto-rsa/README.md

 To check individual account holdings:
 `python3 auto-rsa.py holdings broker-name`.

-After a few seconds you should see some output in the terminal (Hopefully).
+After a few seconds you should see some output in the terminal (Hopefully)

 ### Supported brokerages: